The Attributes of Thermal Comfort: Ergonomic Criteria for the Design of "Breathable" Work Chairs1 Comment

 A more recent development is the Pixelated Support system.
 It uses both a global and a local spring layer to fit the sitter’s body shape. / See Figure 1 / This contoured, layered design allows for air to flow through the layers.

-Tests of subjects sitting in chairs with these breathable materials and in chairs with both traditional and highly porous foam found that buttock skin temperature increased when the subjects sat in the foam-padded chairs but remained essentially unchanged in chairs with the breathable suspension material.
-Test subjects’ sitting temperatures remained essentially constant and comparable to their standing temperatures even after 30 minutes of sitting in chairs with breathable materials. / See Figure 2 / The Pixelated Support seat, which uses a layered design, yielded net temperature increases of about +4 degrees F. This increase is about three times that of Pellicle, the most porous material, yet less than half the typical temperature rise that occurred with foam seating.
+Tests of subjects sitting in chairs with these breathable materials and in chairs with both traditional and highly porous foam found that lumbar and buttock skin temperatures increased most when the subjects sat in the foam-padded chairs but changed minimally in chairs with the breathable suspension materials.
+Test subjects’ sitting temperatures remained more constant and comparable to their standing temperatures even after 30 minutes of sitting in chairs with breathable materials. / See Figure 2 / The Pixelated Support seat, which uses a layered design, yielded net temperature increases of about +4 degrees Fahrenheit (+2.2 degrees Celsius).
+This increase is higher than that of Pellicle, the most porous material, yet less than half the typical temperature rise that occurred with foam seating.

 / Figure 2 / With porous material, seated skin temperature remains essentially constant.
 With foam, sitting skin temperature rises.

-In previous thermal studies of similar duration temperature differences of up to 12 degrees have occurred as subjects sat on foam.
-This is a significant temperature increase to the body’s surface: A temperature difference of 10.7 to 12 degrees is equivalent to the temperature change between a hot shower and a cold shower.
+In previous thermal studies of similar duration, temperature differences of up to 12 degrees Fahrenheit (6.7 degrees Celsius) have occurred as subjects sat on foam.
+This is a significant temperature increase to the body’s surface: A temperature difference of 10.7 to 12 degrees Fahrenheit (5.95 to 6.7 degrees Celsius) is equivalent to the temperature change between what are generally considered a hot shower and a cold shower.

 Taking its cue from the porosity of classic wicker or rattan furniture, a chair made with breathable suspension material is virtually "transparent" with regard to airflow and heat transfer, acting as a conduit for, rather than a barrier to, the surrounding thermal environment.
 People who work in an office furnished with such chairs should be able to dress for the ambient conditions and not notice temperature changes when they move between standing and seated tasks.